Online(Zoom) Leadership Training

 Introducing Candice Johnson, the course instructor: Quote:

 I have been living and breathing all things birth since I was asked to attend my first birth over 15 years ago.
 I feel a deep innate knowing of the undisturbed birth process.
 As an extension of my birth work I organically began supporting breastfeeding.
 I enjoyed my time with families postpartum but until I had my own babies I didn’t fully understand the importance of supporting someone through the postpartum period.
-Suddenly what I had always known, respected, and held space for I felt first hand.
+Suddenly what I had always known, respected, and held space for I experienced first hand.
 This sparked a passion for serving new families.
 I hope by sharing my knowledge of how to support the “fourth trimester” through doula education, much needed support can be brought to communities everywhere.

 Candice Johnson, Birth and Postpartum Doula, Childbirth Educator, Breastfeeding Counsellor

-— in Vancouver, British Columbia.
+— on Bowen Island, British Columbia.

 Is the baby breech?